mannieg/bookmark_manager/README.md

 - As a user
 - So that I can finds links according to my tags
-- I'd like to search links with the tags
+- I'd like to search links tawith the tags